inner-clarity/InnerSight/docs/en/proposal_v1_en.md

 ### The Savior's Precedent

 Scriptural accounts show Christ consistently healed without judging circumstances or requiring explanations.
 His approach prioritized inclusion and healing over conformity to social expectations.

+### Recent Teachings from General Leaders

+Current Church leaders have repeatedly reinforced the call to minister with understanding, humility, and unconditional love toward those facing mental health challenges or neurological differences:

+> **Elder Jeffrey R. Holland**:
+> *"If your path has to do with mental or emotional conditions, know this: there is no shame in receiving help."*
+> — General Conference, October 2013, "Like a Broken Vessel"

+> **Sister Reyna I. Aburto**:
+> *"We never know what someone is facing.
+That's why we must be compassionate and avoid making judgments."*
+> — General Conference, April 2019, "Beyond Appearances"

+> **Elder Dieter F. Uchtdorf**:
+> *"Stop judging.
+Stop criticizing.
+Stop condemning.
+Start ministering!"*
+> — General Conference, October 2019, "Come and See"

+> **Elder Dale G. Renlund**:
+> *"The Savior excludes no one.
+He extends His hand to all, especially those who feel marginalized."*
+> — General Conference, April 2021, "The Savior's Healing Power"

+These messages reinforce that the Church increasingly recognizes the importance of supporting mental health with understanding, without stigma, and with an active willingness to adapt how we minister to include all of God's children.

 ---